jblaker/ZeroTV/README.md

 * Quick access to your list of favorite shows
 * Subtitle support for VOD episodes (powered by OpenSubtitles.org, API key required)
 * Subtitle selection for Live channels with subtitle tracks
+* Subtitle offset adjustment
 * Episodes that have been watched will be marked with a checkmark
 * Manually marking an episode as watched or unwatched
 * Resuming a partially watched episode
-* Jumping forward/backward 15 or 30 seconds
+* Jumping forward/backward 10 seconds
+* Scrubbing (for non-linear content)
 * Search
 * Manifest will be cached and is easily updated within app